×

 The age of menopause also runs in families.
 You are more likely to reach menopause at the same age as your mother.

 We know that many conditions that lead to fertility problems have genetic causes.
 While we may know the causes of some of these genetic changes, more research is necessary to determine how many are inherited.
-You may or may not inherit fertility problems, we don’t know for certain yet.
-Till the time we have conclusive evidence, it is better to be safe.
-If you have any fertility concerns or if your immediate family members had difficulty in getting pregnant consult a fertility expert for evaluation and advice.
+You may or may not inherit fertility problems; we don’t know for certain yet.
+Until we have conclusive evidence, it is better to be safe.
+If you have any fertility concerns or if your immediate family members had difficulty getting pregnant, consult a fertility expert for evaluation and advice.
+Dr. Rela Hospital is one of the best fertility centres in India, with the highest success rate for IVF.
+Advanced technology and the latest equipment, in the hands of a leading fertility specialist, help us provide world-class fertility care.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.